The Inca Trails in Peru, Location, Inca Ruins and More

 The Climb to Warmiwañusca (4,200 m / 13,779 ft)

 The trail ascends sharply from camp.
-For 3–4 hours, switchbacks carve through cloud forest, thinning air burning lungs.
+For 3–4 hours, switchbacks carve through cloud forest, thinning air, burning lungs.
 Locals call this pass “Dead Woman’s Pass” for its silhouette—but you’ll call it “Why did I sign up for this?”
 Pass.

 At the summit, high-fives and photo ops erupt.
 Catch your breath—the view of mist-cloaked peaks is unreal.
 Don’t linger: Descend 600 meters (1,969 ft) to Pacaymayo Alto (3,600 m / 11,811 ft) for lunch.
-The downhill is brutal on knees—trekking poles are lifesavers.
+The downhill is brutal on the knees—trekking poles are lifesavers.

 Inca Sites & Hidden Gems